Hyundai Santa Fe: Euro NCAP

+IIHS

 Fourth generation (TM; 2018)

 On 21 February 2018, Hyundai introduced the fourth-generation Santa Fe in South Korea, followed by the Geneva Motor Show in March.
 The fourth-generation Santa Fe is a two-row SUV which succeeds the previous short-wheelbase Santa Fe (marketed in North America as the Santa Fe Sport).

 Compared to the third-generation short-wheelbase model, the fourth-generation model is longer by 80 mm, wider by 10 mm with a 65 mm longer wheelbase.
 The longer wheelbase generated more legroom for passengers in the second and third row.
 In the second row, legroom is increased by 38 mm and the seat is 18 mm higher.

 Third row seats are optional in several markets, standard in some other markets and not available in regions such as North America.
 A new one-touch seat folding function is included for easy access to the third row seats, which has a 22 mm larger headroom.
 However, Hyundai said the third-row is best for "occasional use".
 Hyundai also claimed rearward visibility is improved due to the larger rear quarter glass that is 41 percent larger than the previous generation.
 Cargo room is 130 L with all seats rows up, 547 L with the third row folded down (previously 516 L), and 1625 L with the second and third seats folded (previously 1615 L).

 The steering of the Santa Fe has been tuned to be more responsive, and the upgraded suspension is stiffer and angled more vertically for longer travel length.
 As the result, vehicle stability is enhanced while comfort, NVH and overall quietness is claimed to improve.
 Road noise is also reduced through the use of more sound deadening materials.
-A self-load-leveling suspension is optional, which continuously adjusts ride height regardless of vehicle load.
+A self-load-levelling suspension is optional, which continuously adjusts ride height regardless of vehicle load.
 The fourth-generation model is also built with extensive application of high-tensile strength steel, more than any other Hyundai vehicle during its introduction with 57 percent, or 15 percent more than the older model.